-The Department has reached Concurrence Point 4A in the Merger Process used by the environmental agencies and the Department to obtain environmental permits for projects.
-The Design-Build Team shall participate and present information for Concurrence Points 4B and 4C that are necessary to complete the Merger Process.
-Any variations in the Department's proposed design and / or construction methods that nullify any Concurrence Points obtained or decisions reached between the Department and the environmental agencies; and / or require additional coordination with the environmental agencies shall be the sole responsibility of the Design-Build Team.
-The Department will not allow any contract time extensions or compensation associated with this additional coordination.
-The Design-Build Team shall follow the appropriate details in the document titled "Merger Implementation Team - Merger Process Information" which will be provided by the Department upon request.
+Any variations in the Department's proposed design and / or construction methods that nullify decisions reached between the Department and environmental agencies; and / or require additional coordination with the environmental agencies shall be the sole responsibility of the Design-Build Team.
+The Department will not honor any requests for additional contract time or compensation associated with this additional coordination.

-Unless otherwise stipulated in the Technical Proposal, the Department will schedule the 4B and 4C Meetings for I-3802B / I-3610 / B-5365 for April 2016 and July 2016, respectively.
-The Design-Build Team shall clearly identify in their Technical Proposal what months they would like the Department to schedule these meetings.
+Unless stipulated otherwise in the Technical Proposal, the Department will schedule the interagency hydraulic design review meeting and the interagency permit impacts meeting for July 2016 and October 2016, respectively.
+The Design Build Team shall clearly identify in their Technical Proposal what months they would like the Department to schedule these meetings.
 Failure on the part of the Design-Build Team to meet these dates shall place all responsibility for delays resulting from missing these dates solely in the hands of the Design-Build Team.

-Unless otherwise noted in this RFP, the Design-Build Team shall be bound by the terms of all signed planning documents, and approved minutes and commitments of all concurrence meetings and shall be held accountable for meeting all permit conditions.
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall be bound by the terms of all signed planning documents, and approved minutes and commitments of all interagency meetings.
+The Design-Build Team shall be held accountable for meeting all permit conditions.
 The Design-Build Team shall be required to staff any personnel necessary to provide permit compliance.

-Unless noted otherwise elsewhere in this RFP, the Department will not honor any requests for additional contract time or compensation for any efforts required in order to obtain any permit or permit modification, including but not limited to public involvement, additional design effort, additional construction effort, and / or additional environmental agency coordination and approvals.
+Unless noted otherwise elsewhere in this RFP, the Department will not honor any requests for additional contract time or compensation for any efforts required in order to obtain compliance with Section 7 of the Endangered Species Act for the northern long-eared bat and / or obtain any permit or permit modification, including but not limited to public involvement, additional design effort, additional construction effort and / or additional environmental agency coordination and approvals.